by Will Watts

 the same directory as the application that you wish to test)

-giving it a name like Project1Test.dpr
+giving it a name like Project1Test.dpr.

 Create a new (formless) unit with File | New |

-.
+Unit.
 This is the file that will contain the test

 cases, so save it as something like Project1TestCases.
 In the

-interface uses clause, add a reference to TestFramework
+interface uses clause, add a reference to TestFramework.

-Declare a class TTestCaseFirst
+Declare a class TTestCaseFirst derived

-implement a single method TestFirst
+implement a single method TestFirst as

 shown below (obviously this is a very diddy example to get you